 How I package your compound for shipment.
 This Hardinge DSC crossslide/compound has been $OLD.
 The 2nd picture shows how I package your compound for shipment.
 I remove the handles and build a rigid insulation cradle for the compound.
 I fill up the box with rigid foam; the finished package is a solid brick of foam.
 You can expect anything I ship to you to be packaged well.
 It is necessary to package things well and insure them.
 Insurers do not pay for negligently packaged items.
 Packages must be insured to protect against lost packages or mishandled packages.
 You and I are both protected!

 Hardinge DSC crossslide/compound longitudinal feed screw.
 This has very little wear on the screw, but the shaft is bent.
 It is possible to straighten the screw.
 This was damaged in transit to me.
-A high percentage of compounds shipped to me are broken in transit because people do not know how to package the compounds.
+A high percentage of compounds shipped to me are damaged in transit because people do not know how to package the compounds.
 No compound I have shipped has been damaged in transit; see above for how to package compounds. $75

 Hardinge cataract crossslide/compound model 9B for 9" swing lathes.
 Made in Elmira, NY, so it is a late one.
 It has slight to moderate wear.
 This may be held onto a split bed lathe with either your original T-bolt or with a better holding modern yoke.
 The height from the bed to the top of the compound is 3.275".
 This compound also fits Stark 9" split bed lathes as illustrated.
 The compound is $850 without the yoke or $950 with the yoke.